Description

 Using this definition on our asset we see for example:

-• The historical 30 days volatility over 5 years of iShares Currency Hedged MSCI Switzerland ETF is 22.4%, which is higher, thus worse compared to the benchmark SPY (20.9%) in the same period.
+• Looking at the historical 30 days volatility of 22.4% in the last 5 years of iShares Currency Hedged MSCI Switzerland ETF, we see it is relatively larger, thus worse in comparison to the benchmark SPY (21%)

-• Compared with SPY (17.7%) in the period of the last 3 years, the volatility of 23% is higher, thus worse.
+• Compared with SPY (17.3%) in the period of the last 3 years, the 30 days standard deviation of 23% is greater, thus worse.

 DownVol: